 TDRS-M Spacecraft Lift & Mate

-Technicians and engineers assist as a crane lifts a solid rocket booster (SRB) for mating to a United Launch Alliance Atlas V first stage in the Vertical Integration Facility at Space Launch Complex 41 at Cape Canaveral Air Force Station in Florida.
-The SRB will be help boost NOAA's Geostationary Operational Environmental Satellite, or GOES-S, to orbit.
+At the Vertical Integration Facility at Space Launch Complex 41 at Cape Canaveral Air Force Station in Florida, a crane lifts a Centaur upper stage for mating to a United Launch Alliance Atlas V rocket that will boost NOAA's Geostationary Operational Environmental Satellite-S, or GOES-S, to orbit.
 GOES-S is the second in a series of four advanced geostationary weather satellites that will significantly improve the detection and observation of environmental phenomena that directly affect public safety, protection of property and the nation's economic health and prosperity.
 GOES-S is slated to launch March 1, 2018.

 OA-7 Atlas V Booster Lift to Vertical on Stand (LVOS)